Posted at 11:38 AM in Film, GLBT | Permalink | Comments (0) | TrackBack (0)

 There’s a great line up of gay movies with cute boys and hot men.
 Not to mention sizzling stories, provocative documentaries and men in sexy shorts (short films that is).

-So with so many movies to choose from, how can you know what to see?
-My taste is entirely subjective, but here’s part 1 of my quick overview of the must-see movies for gay men (more will follow tomorrow).
 I wanted to share my top picks with you now, since tickets go on sale exclusively to members on Monday, May 17th.
 If you want to buy your NewFest tickets this next week, you’ve got to be a member.
 And there are some really hot films this year, so if you can join rather than wait, I say go for it.

 I Killed My Mother: Lets start with the shallow — lead actor 20 year old Xavier Dolan is such a sexy boy with pouty lips it’s stunning to discover he is also the writer and director of this award winning film debut.
 Award winning?
 Over 30 awards internationally, including 3 at Cannes last year.
 It’s a great movie about the tension between a young man coming into his sexuality and the tension it creates in his close relationship with his mother.
 Intense.
 Funny.
 Moving.
 Go.